 Even if your attorney succeeds at having your criminal charges dropped, you must request and attend the ALR hearing.
 Otherwise, TxDPS will summarily suspend your license.

-For a free legal consultation with a ALR Suspended License Lawyer serving Plano, call (214) 696-9253
+For a free legal consultation with a ALR Suspended License Lawyer in Plano, call (214) 696-9253

 How do you schedule an ALR suspended license hearing?